-Ellen Kuhl is a professor of Mechanical Engineering at Stanford.
+Ellen Kuhl is the Robert Bosch Chair of Mechanical Engineering at Stanford University.
+She is a Professor of Mechanical Engineering and, by courtesy, Bioengineering.
 She received her PhD from the University of Stuttgart in 2000 and her Habilitation from the University of Kaiserslautern in 2004.
-Her area of expertise is Living Matter Physics, the design of theoretical and computational models to predict the acute and chronic behavior of living structures.
+Her area of expertise is Living Matter Physics, the design of theoretical and computational models to simulate and predict the behavior of living structures.
 Ellen has published more than 200 peer-reviewed journal articles and edited two books; she is an active reviewer for more than 20 journals at the interface of engineering and medicine and an editorial board member of seven international journals in her field.
-Ellen is the current Chair of the US National Committee on Biomechanics and an Executive Member of the US Association for Computational Mechanics.
-She is a Fellow of the American Society of Mechanical Engineers and of the American Institute for Mechanical and Biological Engineering and a founding member of the Living Heart Project, a translational research initiative to revolutionize cardiovascular science through realistic simulation.
-Ellen received the National Science Foundation Career Award in 2010, was selected as Midwest Mechanics Seminar Speaker in 2014, and received the Humboldt Research Award in 2016.
+She is a founding member of the Living Heart Project, a translational research initiative to revolutionize cardiovascular science through realistic simulation with 400 participants from research, industry, and medicine from 24 countries.
+Ellen is the current Chair of the US National Committee on Biomechanics, an Executive Member of the US Association for Computational Mechanics, and a Member-Elect of the World Council of Biomechanics.
+She is a Fellow of the American Society of Mechanical Engineers and of the American Institute for Mechanical and Biological Engineering.
+She received the National Science Foundation Career Award in 2010, was selected as Midwest Mechanics Seminar Speaker in 2014, and received the Humboldt Research Award in 2016.
 Ellen is an All American triathlete on the Wattie Ink.
 Elite Team, a multiple Boston, Chicago, and New York marathon finisher, and a Kona Ironman World Championship qualifier.